darkreader/darkreader.org/src/blog/posts/attention.md

 # ATTENTION!
-Check if you were affected by malware clones
+Install Dark Reader only from verified sources

-Several malicious Dark Reader's copies were created, thousands Firefox and Edge users were affected.
+Some hackers created malware that was pretending to be Dark Reader, and released under different names for Firefox and Edge.
-Follow this guide to learn how to avoid malware extensions, and how to check that you've installed Dark Reader from the original source.
+Follow this guide to learn how to avoid malicious extensions, and how to check that you've installed Dark Reader from the original source.